 The tour is perfect for travellers that want to see all of New Zealand but don’t have time to do our full NZ Ruru one way tour.

-✔️ All 2023 Kereru Tour departures are GUARANTEED!
+✔️ Kereru Tour departures until 4th April 2024 are ALL GUARANTEED!

 Book with confidence